cometbft/cometbft/spec/consensus/gossip/crdt.md

 - **Approach One**: nodes broadcast all the updates they want to perform to all nodes, including themselves.
 If using Reliable Broadcast/the Gossip Communication property, the tuple space will eventually converge to include all broadcast messages.
-- **Approach Two**: nodes periodically compare their approximations with each other, 1-to-1, to identify and correct differences by adding missing entries, using some gossip/anti-entropy protocol.
+- **Approach Two**: nodes periodically compare their approximations with each other, 1-to-1, to identify and correct differences by adding missing entries, using some anti-entropy protocol.

 These approaches work to reach convergence because the updates are commutative regarding the tuple space; each update simply adds an entry to a set.
 From the Tendermint algorithm's point of view, convergence guarantees progress but is not a requirement for correctness.